Does Destruction of Jointly Owned Property Amount to Criminal Mischief and an Act of Domestic Violence in New Jersey?

 Domestic violence cases involving the destruction of property can be just as serious as cases involving physical violence.
-Any violent action is concerning, regardless of the target of the physical force.
-Destruction of property can be considered criminal mischief, an act of domestic violence under New Jersey law.
-Here we will look at the case of N.T.B v.
-D.D.B., a 2015 case where the question of who owned the destroyed property was at issue.
+Any act of violence is cause for concern, regardless of the target of the physical force.
+Destruction of property can be considered criminal mischief, which can be characterized as an act of domestic violence under New Jersey law.
+For example, consider the case of N.T.B v.
+D.D.B., where the question of who actually owned property which had been destroyed was at issue.

 At the outset it is important to note that the parties in this case had a prior history of domestic violence.
-Before the marriage N.T.B obtained a temporary restraining order (TRO) against D.D.B. for burning him with a curling iron.
-The parties later married, and then in December 2013, N.T.B. filed for divorce.
-As of March 2014 they were both still living in the marital home but sleeping in separate rooms.
+Before the parties even got married, N.T.B obtained a temporary restraining order (TRO) against D.D.B. for burning him with a curling iron.
+In spite of this conduct, the parties later married.
+In December of 2013, N.T.B. filed for divorce.
+By March of 2014 they were both still living in the marital home but sleeping in separate rooms.
 The case at hand involves two separate violent incidents between the parties.

-The first incident in the current case occurred on March 30, 2014, when D.D.B. was listening to music in her bedroom when N.T.B asked her to turn the music down.
-When D.D.B. refused, N.T.B destroyed the speakers first by pouring juice on them, then tore them down and put them in the bathroom toilet.
+The first incident in the current case occurred when D.D.B. was listening to music in her bedroom.
+N.T.B asked her to turn the music down, but D.B.B. refused to do so.
+In return, N.T.B destroyed the speakers, first by pouring juice on them, and when that did not produce the required effect, he then tore them down from off the wall and dropped them in the toilet.

-At trial the judge determined that D.D.B. did not show that N.T.B’s actions were criminal mischief.
-A person is guilty of criminal mischief as defined in the New Jersey statute if he or she:
+At trial the judge determined that D.D.B. failed to carry the burden of proof for elements of criminal mischief under the law.
+A person shall be found guilty of criminal mischief as defined in the New Jersey statute if he or she:

-Since N.T.B and D.D.B. each have a separate and distinct ownership of the property, the destruction of the door constituted damage of the “property of another” within the meaning of the criminal mischief statute.
+Given this arrangement, the appellate court determined that the destruction of the door constituted damage of the “property of another” within the meaning of the criminal mischief statute.
 The judge reasoned that to decide otherwise would allow one spouse to completely destroy a jointly owned home without leaving the other spouse with recourse.
 As to the speakers, the court sent the question of who owned the speakers to the lower court for a determination of the facts.

 Domestic violence cases are always serious.
 If you are in a domestic violence situation please call the Law Offices of Peter Van Aulen to discuss your case.